-In 2012, King’s Academy launched Kursi wa Kitab (Chair & Book) – an initiative project for Round Square aimed at raising awareness about the needs of cerebral palsy (CP) children in Jordan.
+In 2012, King’s Academy launched Kursi wa Kitab (meaning ‘chair and book’), a Round Square pilot project aimed at raising awareness about the needs of children with cerebral palsy (CP) in Jordan.

 Jordan currently has only one school for children with CP, and the number of challenges they face concerning physical therapy and education are many.
 Students at this particular school, which starts at the KG level, are required to transfer to a different institution once they complete grade 10 as it is then deemed the family’s responsibility towards the child’s welfare.
 Kursi wa Kitab students regularly meet with these families to learn about their struggle – due to physical status – with social integration in the community.